-CICCU exists to make Jesus Christ known to students in Cambridge.
+CICCU exists to make Jesus Christ known to Cambridge University students.

 We do this in a lot of ways:

-- We run talks and events for people interested in hearing and investigating the unbelievable claims that Christianity makes about life, meaning and purpose.
+- We run talks and events for people interested in hearing and investigating the staggering claims that Christianity makes about life, meaning and purpose.

 - We equip and envision Christian students to share the amazing message of the gospel within friendships and communities by uniting as one group to be trained and inspired by some of the best speakers and evangelists in the world.

 - We form outward-looking communities of Christians which aim to reflect the love of Jesus within colleges, faculties and other societies.

 If you want to find out more, a good first step would be to get in touch with your college reps.

 We are not a church, so all of our members are involved in a very wide variety of local churches in Cambridge.
 Instead, we seek to unite Christian students who share the same God and the same goal – to make Jesus Christ known to every student in Cambridge!

 Read more about our specific beliefs as a Christian Union here.

 ‘But what about you,’ he asked, ‘Who do you say I am?’ — Luke 9:20